 We don’t underestimate the importance of a child’s spiritual life and look forward to nurturing that all year long.
 Please join us, serve with us, and watch the children grow in God’s love with us.

 St. Martin’s Children’s Ministry has so many opportunities for fun, fellowship and faith as we nurture the spiritual growth of our kids.
-Watch the video below or sign up to receive our e-newsletter to learn more about why growing kids’ hearts in the knowledge of Christ is not a job duty; rather it’s a privilege that we share together.
+Sign up to receive our e-newsletter and follow our Facebook page to learn more about why growing kids’ hearts in the knowledge of Christ is not a job duty; rather it’s a privilege that we share together.

 Sunday School Holidays

 Sunday School for children will not be offered on the following dates:

 The order of acolytes is one of the most ancient ministries in the church.
 The word “acolyte” means “follower” or “one who helps.”
 In addition to carrying a cross and banners during the service, acolytes also read lessons and prayers, serve as chalice bearers and assist with the offertory.
 These are important and vital roles that are central to our worship at St. Martin’s, and help to develop a sense of reverence and understanding for the tradition of the Episcopal worship service.